EduardoSantos7/rust_projects/ip_sniffer/README.md

 **Note:** *If the param `-j` is not recived the app will use 4 as default.*

 Each thread will scan a port in a range of `0` to `65535`.
-The scan process consist in create a TcpStream to connect to a port, if the connection succed then it will print a `.` and return the port number.
+The scan process consists of creating a TcpStream to connect to a port; if the connection succeeds, then it will print a `.` and return the port number.